npbhavya/bacterial-genome-assembly/CITATION.md

 If you use atavide, please cite

-Bhavya, P. and Edwards R.A., Micrbial genome assembly.
+Bhavya, P. and Edwards R.A., Microbial genome assembly.